Fragments of Ἐπιφανής "On Justice"

 Blessed is the one who leads in good works, inspiring others to follow.

-The deeds of the soul are not lost—they accompany it beyond time, bearing witness to the love it has given.
+The deeds of The Soul are not lost—they accompany It beyond time, bearing witness to all It has given.

 Let not someone unthankful cause you to stop performing good works.